 • More frequent monitoring of mother and baby is needed

-• More pain relief may be needed due to the more painful contractions related to induced labor
+• More pain relief may be needed due to the intensity of the contractions

-• Increase in cesarean birth or instruments (vacuum or forceps) to help with vaginal birth
+• Increased likelihood of a cesarean birth or need for instruments (vacuum or forceps) to help with vaginal birth

-To reduce pain, most doctors give pain medication, which in turn has it’s own side effects including slowing down labor and limiting the mother’s activity.
+To reduce pain, most doctors administer IV pain medication, which can slow down labor, and limit the mother’s mobility.

 When Labor Induction Doesn’t Work

-Although most women do go into labor with one or more of the above methods, there is the chance that the induction will fail.
-If so, you may need another induction procedure to start labor.
-Depending on your situation, you may need to stay in the hospital.
-In some cases you can go home after the induction procedure.
-If you stay in the hospital, you and your unborn baby will be monitored to see if labor starts or there are problems.
-If you go home after the procedure, be sure to ask your doctor if there are activities you should avoid and if there is anything special you should do or watch for if your labor begins at home.
+Although most women successfully begin labor using one or more of the above methods, there is the chance that the induction will fail.
+If so, another induction procedure or a cesarian section may be recommended.
+Depending on your situation, you may need to stay in the hospital for additional monitoring of you and the baby.
+In other cases, after an amniotomy, you may be allowed to go home.
+If so, be sure to ask your doctor if any activities should be avoided. and if there is anything in particular to be aware of as your labor begins at home.
+A failed induction, however, may require a cesarean section to be done right away to prevent problems for you and your baby.

-Amniotic Sac: Fluid-filled sac in the mother’s uterus where the fetus develops.
+Amniotic Sac: Fluid-filled sac within the mother’s uterus that surrounds the developing fetus.

 Cesarean Birth: Delivery of a baby through an incision made in the mother’s abdomen and uterus.

-Placenta: Tissue that provides nourishment to and takes away waste from the fetus through the umbilical cord.
+Placenta: Tissue that provides nourishment and removes waste from the fetus via the umbilical cord.

-Prostaglandins: Chemicals that are made by the body that have many effects, including causing the muscle of the uterus to contract, usually causing cramps.
+Prostaglandins: Chemicals that are made by the body that a variety of effects, including causing the muscle of the uterus to contract, and menstrual cramps.

 Uterus: A muscular organ in the female pelvis that contains and nourishes the developing fetus during pregnancy.